-While the app is intended primarily to make it easier to file your taxes, it can also be extremely useful for consultants and a host of other small business or personal activities, like tracking large purchases and keeping track of warranty information for your purchases, vehicle maintenance records and any other purpose.
+While the app is intended primarily to make it easier to file your taxes, it can also be extremely useful for a host of other small business or personal activities, like tracking large purchases and keeping track of warranty information for your purchases, vehicle maintenance records and any other purpose.

 The app has been designed to be extremely easy to use and fast.
 The last thing you want to do is spend more time than you have to for bookkeeping.
-You do not need to go through layers of menus to do anything.
+You do not need to go through multiple layers of menus to do anything.
 The initial configuration (setting up your businesses and income/expense categories) takes a few minutes and you are ready to roll.

 The app opens up on the main database and you can browse existing records, or create new ones immediately:

 The purpose of the app is to store information that may be critical to your business.
 Your phone or tablet are not perfect and may fail at the most inconvenient time.
-It is very strongly recommended to ensure the app does what you need and that you frequently export the data using the Export CSV menu option.
+It is very strongly recommended to ensure the app does what you need and that you frequently export the data using the Export DB menu option.
 We cannot take responsability if the app or the phone crashes and you lose your data.